 A brief stint in the Red Hot Peppers was followed, in the early 80s, by two bands led by Lake.
 The Ducks and The Pelicans performed Lake’s original songs, often written in partnership with lyricist Arthur Baysting.
 The Pelicans featured a horn section and released two albums, Eight Duck Treasure (with its standout track, the Muldoon-era ‘Banana Dominion’) and Krazy Legs.
 After The Pelicans came Bill Lake and the Living Daylights, in which Lake shared – for the first year – the frontman role with singer Ra Te Whaiti.

 The Windy City Strugglers was revived briefly in the mid 70s, and again in the late 80s at the time Bryant and Lake recorded We’re in the Same Boat Brother (Eelman cassette, 1990).
 The full band once again featured pianist Geoff Rashbrooke, bassist Nick Bollinger and harmonica player Andrew Delahunty.
-The Strugglers’ first album wouldn’t be released until late in the 1990s and regular gigs and five albums appeared over the next decade.
+The Strugglers’ first album wouldn’t be released until 1994 and regular gigs and five albums appeared over the next decade.
 This activity culminated in Costa Botes’s 2006 documentary Struggle No More.